JREion/cv/_pages/about.md

 News
 ======
+- (25 Feb.
+2026) Our paper on prompt tuning is accepted by Knowledge-Based Systems (SCI Q1).
 - (21 Mar.
 2025) Our paper on prompt tuning is accepted by ICME 2025.
 - (18 Mar.
 2025) Our paper on prompt tuning is accepted by CVPR 2025.
 - (1 Jan.
 2025) We establish Sota HUnTerS (SHUTS) Multi-Modal Lab.